hmlongco/RequestBuilder/README.md

 ```
 It's that simple.

 With RequestBuilder, mocking happens at the bottom layer of the network stack.
-This makes it easy to do Unit Tests, Integration Tests, or even SwiftUI Previews without having to create extra protocols and inject mock services into your View Models.
+This makes it easy to do unit tests, integration tests, or even SwiftUI Previews without having to create extra protocols and inject mock services into your View Models.

-This increases your code coverage by actually testing more of the code that will actually be used in the production application.
+This can dramtically increase your code coverage by actually testing more of the code that will actually be used in the production application.

 ### Installation